 9. Home Decor

-Switch out your light colored interior pillows and decorations with the deep, rich colors of fall.
-Here are two great articles to get you started: Fall Home Decorating Ideas and Natural Fall Tablescapes Ideas.
+It’s now time to switch out your light colored interior pillows and decorations with the deep, rich colors of fall.

 10. Garden Tools